Maplecroft/osm_maps/README.md

 up the PostGIS database, and in particular the imposm related instructions.
 You will need to reference this file from the osm-bright repo: [imposm-mapping.py](https://github.com/mapbox/osm-bright/blob/master/imposm-mapping.py).

-This will hopefully load the Planet.osm dump into postGIS:
+With everything setup correctly, this will load the Planet.osm dump into postGIS:

 ```sh
 imposm --read --write --concurrency 6 -m imposm-mapping.py --optimize --deploy-production-tables --connection postgis://<postgres_user>:<postgres_password>@localhost/<postgis_database> ~/Downloads/osm/planet-130102.osm.pbf